Zak runs away from his care home to make his dream of becoming a wrestler come true.

 His destination is a wrestling school further south run by his hero the Salt Water Redneck (Thomas Haden Church), whose ancient videos have entertained Zak and Carl for years.

-The first person he meets is Tyler (Shia LaBoeuf) after hiding out in his boat.
-Tyler is a fisherman at war with the people around him and himself – his brother Mark (Jon Bernthal, in another tiny role) is dead, and he’s reduced to stealing shellfish from other men’s pots out on the river.
+The first person he meets is Tyler (Shia LaBoeuf), who discovers Zak hiding out in his boat.
+Tyler is a fisherman at war with the people around him, and himself – his brother Mark (Jon Bernthal, in another tiny role) is dead, and he’s reduced to stealing shellfish from other men’s pots out on the river.

 One impulsive, stupid action by Tyler – setting fire to local fishermen Duncan and Ratboy’s pots and nets on the small quayside – lead to a chase across the waterways and inlets, with Zak hiding under a tarpaulin.
-Despite later trying to leave him behind, after Tyler witnesses a kid bullying non-swimmer Zack into jumping into water he agrees to take the young man safely to the Salt Water Redneck’s wrestling school before he travels on to Florida alone for a new start.
+Eventually, after Tyler witnesses a kid bullying non-swimmer Zack into jumping into water, he agrees to take the young man safely to the Salt Water Redneck’s wrestling school.
+Then, he reasons, he’ll travel on to Florida alone for a new start.

 Everything is exciting for Zak, especially when it’s also dangerous, and his love of freedom is infectious – even when he’s being pulled across a river on inflated plastic bags and there’s a shrimp boat approaching at top speed.